MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/skype-bus/infra-ip-pbxs.md

 These devices have not gone through the formal certification program nor was testing requested by the vendor.
 These configurations utilize the commercially available production SIP trunk interface of the IP-PBX vendor but may not be supported by the IP-PBX vendor.
 In addition, IP-PBX vendor-provided complete documentation for installation and set-up, release notes, or documented support processes may not be available.
 Wherever possible, Microsoft will endeavor to provide documentation for installation and set-up.

 All IP PBXs tested with Lync Server 2013 are forward compatible and supported with Skype for Business 2015.
-See [here](https://technet.microsoft.com/en-us/office/dn788945) for a list of Lync Server 2013 supported and qualified IP-PBXs.
+Review the Lync Server 2013 supported and qualified [IP PBXs and Gateways](../lync-cert/qualified-ip-pbx-gateway.md).

 If you are a vendor seeking to join the certification program, see [How to Join](how-to-join.md) for requirements and available progra